 Locate near an east or south-facing window with bright indirect or brightly filtered light.
 Avoid direct sunlight, which can burn the leaves.

-Fiddle leaf is very sensitive to temperature fluctuations, so place it in a warm room (60° to 85° F) away from drafts and heating and air conditioning vents.
+Fiddle leaf is very sensitive to room temperature fluctuations, so place it in a warm room (60° to 85° F) away from drafts and heating and air vents.
 Do not buy your plant in the winter (or anytime the outdoor temperature dips below 50° F), so it won’t be exposed to the cold when bringing it home.

 The best gift you can give your fiddle-leaf is a humidifier because it prefers jungle-like, above-average moisture levels.
 If the air in your home is dry, mist the leaves occasionally or place a small humidifier nearby.

 Use any good all-purpose potting mix that drains well.

 From spring to fall, water when the top inch of the soil feels dry; water more sparingly during winter.
 Overwatering can cause root rot.